This delicious scampi is a favorite speedy dinner. Be sure to serve it with crusty bread to soak up all of the flavorful sauce.

 4 cloves garlic, thinly sliced

 1 cup white wine

-2 pounds extra large or large shrimp, peeled but tails left on
+2 pounds extra-large or large shrimp, peeled with the tails left on

 1 tablespoon butter